kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 // resources and operations it applies to. type ExternalAdmissionHook struct {
     // The name of the external admission webhook.
-    // Name should be fully qualified.
+    // Name should be fully qualified, e.g., imagepolicy.kubernetes.io, where
+    // "imagepolicy" is the name of the webhook, and kubernetes.io is the name
+    // of the organization.
     // Required.
     Name string `json:"name"`